-The steps used in the survey are:- establish the level of awareness on cloud computing in e-Government service delivery, identify the challenges facing e-Government and their impact on electronic public service delivery, establish the Government policy on utilization of e-Government services, establish whether the Government has any strategy on cloud computing adoption, establish the cloud adoption criteria in e-Government services.
+The steps used in the survey are:-

+- Establish the level of awareness on cloud computing in e-Government service delivery. - ii.
+Identify the challenges facing e-Government and their impact on electronic public service delivery. - iii.
+Establish the Government policy on utilization of e-Government services. - iv.
+Establish whether the Government has any strategy on cloud computing adoption. - v.
+Establish the cloud adoption criteria in e-Government services.